senthilmm/citation-exporter/README.md

   comma-delimited.
 If multiple IDs are given, then this must be only one style name.
 In other words, you can have multiple IDs or multiple styles, but not both.
 Defaults to "modern-language-association".

 Value combinations of report and format are listed in the following table.
-For a given report, the default format is shown in bold (often, there is only one possible value).

 ```
 report    format  Comments